KatamariJr/dwelling-of-duels-scripts/README.md

    into the `/upload-form-archive/mon-yyyy/` folder
    1. TODO - modify the votes archive script to also work on this step
 2. Navigate to the **SubmissionsHelper** directory and start the tool by using `make run` and browse to it at `localhost:4000`
-   1. TODO - make this auto open the browser page
 3. Address any song submissions that need to be changed.
    1. Check for the same song being resubmitted.
 In this case, delete the older entry after ensuring the tags are the same.
    2. Check for Artist+Game Names that are incorrect.
 They should match what is used on the rest of the site, with